kiesraad/e-ks/docs/code-architecture.md

   registered for the election with their result at the previous election of the same body (appellation, votes, seats), kept on the CSB main stream.
 The lists of groups that obtained one or more seats are numbered first on model I 4, in the order of their votes (Kieswet Art.
-I 14); the remaining lists are numbered by lot (Art.
+I 14); the remaining list order is decided by lot (Art.
 I 15).
 - **`common`**: the not-found page for paths under `/csb` that no CSB route claims.
 The error pages for the CSB routes (`csb/error_response.rs`) render the page an `AppError` carries in the CSB layout, the counterpart of the